terraform-google-modules/terraform-example-foundation/0-bootstrap/README.md

 ### Optional - Cloud Build access to on-prem

-Please refer to [onprem](./onprem.md) for instructions on how to configure Cloud Build access to on-prem.
+See [onprem](./onprem.md) for instructions on how to configure Cloud Build access to your on-premises environment.

 ### Troubleshooting

-Please refer to [troubleshooting](../docs/TROUBLESHOOTING.md) if you run into issues during this step.
+See [troubleshooting](../docs/TROUBLESHOOTING.md) if you run into issues during this step.

 ## Deploying with Jenkins